utzhang/Jiaxigu.github.io/about.md

 []() <!--as blank line-->

 - **Zhejiang University \| 2011 - 2015**
-	+ Bachelor in Energy Engineering, GPA 85.3/100
+	+ Bachelor in Energy Engineering

 ## Experience